Popover

 Positioning

-Twelve static options are available for the placement prop: top, top-left, top-right, bottom, bottom-start, bottom-end, left, left-start, left-end, right, right-start, right-end from @floating-ui/vue as well as three auto placement options auto, auto-start and auto-end.
+Twelve static options are available for the placement prop: top, top-start, top-end, bottom, bottom-start, bottom-end, left, left-start, left-end, right, right-start, right-end from @floating-ui/vue as well as three auto placement options auto, auto-start and auto-end.

 Positioning is relative to the trigger element.